Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem

-We first consider the case that $\E\cap\Gamma$ is an endpoint of $\E$.
-For this case there exists an edge $\E'$ of $\Gamma$ such that $\E'\cap\E$ is just the endpoint.
-Without loss of generality, we assume that $\Gamma$ is a connected ``Lipschitz" union of some faces, otherwise, we need to add a union of some faces as in the proof of Lemma \ref{lem:face-new}.
-Let $\hat{\Gamma}$ be a connected ``Lipschitz" union of some faces such that $\E\cup\E'\subset\partial\hat{\Gamma}$.
-By the assumptions, the function $\v_h$ has zero degrees of freedom on $\E\cup\E'$.
-Then the results in Lemma \ref{lem:helmFE} can be built as in the proof of Lemma \ref{lem:helm3} (replacing $\E$ by $\E\cup\E'$), by using Lemma \ref{regular decomposition-3.new} on $\hat{\Gamma}_c$ and $\Gamma\cup\hat{\Gamma}$.
-For this case, the norm on the right side of (\ref{4.new0008}) can be replaced by the $\c$ semi-norm.
+Without loss of generality, we assume that all of the faces in $\Gamma$ constitute a connected ``Lipschitz" union of some faces, otherwise, we need to add a union of some faces as in the proof of Lemma \ref{lem:face-new}.
+Under this assumption, the set $\Gamma\cup\hat{\Gamma}$ is also a connected ``Lipschitz" union of some faces.
+Then the results in this lemma can be built as in the proof of Lemma \ref{lem:helm3} (replacing $\E$ by $\E\cup\E'$), by using Lemma \ref{regular decomposition-3.new} on $\hat{\Gamma}_c=(\partial G\backslash\hat{\Gamma})\cup\partial\hat{\Gamma}$ and $\Gamma\cup\hat{\Gamma}$, respectively.
+For this case, the norm on the right side of (\ref{4.new0008}) can be replaced by the $\c$ semi-norm. $\Box$

-Now we consider the case that $\E\cap\Gamma=\emptyset$.
-According to different relations of position between $\E$ and $\Gamma$, we have two situations: (i) there exists a face $\ff$ containing $\E$ such that $\ff\cap\Gamma=\emptyset$; (ii) for any face $\ff$ containing $\E$, the intersection $\ff\cap\Gamma\not=\emptyset$ and the union $\E\cup(\ff\cap\Gamma)$ is not a connected set, i.e., the intersection of $\ff$ with $\Gamma$ is an edge $E'$ that does not adjoin with $\E$.
-For situation (i), the results in Lemma \ref{lem:helmFE} can be built as in the proof of Lemma \ref{lem:helm3}, by using {\bf Corollary 4.1}.

-In the following we consider the situation (ii) (see Figure 3).
-For this situation the lemma cannot be proved as in Lemma \ref{lem:helm3} since the function $\tilde{\phi}_{\E}$ defined in the proof of Lemma \ref{lem:helm3} may not vanish on $\Gamma$, so we have to combine the ideas in the proofs of Lemma \ref{regular decomposition-3.new}, Lemma \ref{lem:helm2} and Lemma \ref{lem:helm3}.